 Yes.
 Wandering Mojave can provide Daypacks/Hydration packs, trekking poles, and all the gear needed for overnight adventures.
 We DO NOT provide hiking shoes or boots.
 If you're interested is renting gear please be sure to mention it when you Contact Us.

 All guests who wish to secure a date with Wandering Mojave are required to make a minimum 20% deposit if the booking is made more than a month in advance.
 Bookings made less than a month in advance pay the full amount.
 Hikes cancelled 14 days or more in advance of scheduled date will receive a full refund of deposit.
 Hikes cancelled less than 14 days before a hike are not entitled to a return of deposit.
 Any return of deposit with cancellation of 14 days or less is discretionary and will be determined by whether that slot is able to be booked.
+We will withhold a $15 service fee for any refunds.
 Cancellations may be rescheduled.

 While tipping is never expected, it is always appreciated!
 Our guides are continously learning more about the Mojave desert to better enrich your experience.
 It is our goal that your guide will exceed your expectations and give you the most personal and very best adventure.
 If you feel we've accomplished our mission and want to acknowledge that by offering your guide a gratuity, such gestures are most welcome.